50 Kitchen Hacks You’ll Wish You Knew Sooner

 Add a carrot

 Carrots take away the acidity in tomato sauce by adding a subtle sweetness.
-If you find your sauce has gotten too acidic, peel a whole carrot, simmer it with the sauce and remove before serving.
+If you find your sauce has gotten too acidic, peel a whole carrot, simmer it with the sauce and remove it before serving.

 Try mess-free melting

 Ever make a complete mess of your microwave when melting butter?
 We have.
-Those days are will melt away after you try this simple hack.
+Those days will melt away after you try this simple hack.
 Repurpose your butter wrapper as a cover for your microwavable dish.
 So long, splatter!
 You’ll want to try these other handy microwave tricks every cook should know, too.

 Cook tender, juicy meatloaf